Mort1B/rpsls/README.md

-Rock, Paper, Scissor, Lizard, Spock - on ropsten testnet
+Rock, Paper, Scissor, Lizard, Spock - on goerli testnet

 # A full stack dApp (with shitty design) built on Ethereum (Solidity) with Next.js (React)